2. 2021 Go-Pod PLUS - £13,295.00 - Deposit £1000 - Balance on collection.

 - Heating - blown air dual fuel.

-- Larger square stainless steel sink with integrated hob & glass tops.
+- Larger stainless steel sink with integrated twin hob & glass worktops.

 - Electric tap and Truma pump.

 - Push button safety catches on all cupboards.

 - Wardrobe with shelves for maximum usable space.

 - Chest style fridge / freezer by Dometic.
 (240V)

 - Wrap around seating.

 - Removable table - 620mm x 500mm.